Pereskiopsis: Taxonomy

 The genus was described by Nathaniel Lord Britton and Joseph Nelson Rose in 1907.
 Species known at that time had been variously placed in either Opuntia or Pereskia.
 Two were first described in Pereskia in 1828, and transferred to Opuntia in 1898 under the section Pereskiopuntia.
 The genus name means like Pereskia, being derived from the genus name Pereskia plus the Greek-derived ending -opsis meaning 'appearance'.
 Pereskia is named after Nicolas-Claude Fabri de Peiresc, a 16th-century French botanist.
 Some sources have used the incorrect spelling Peireskiopsis.

 Phylogeny

 Pereskiopsis is placed in the tribe Cylindropuntieae of the subfamily Opuntioideae.
 A 2016 molecular phylogenetic study of the tribe suggested the relationships shown in the following cladogram, where the genera Quiabentia and Pereskiopsis are basal to the main clade of Grusonia and Cylindropuntia.
-However, only two species of Pereskiopsis were included, and the status of Grusonia pulchella remains uncertain.
+However, only two species of Pereskiopsis were included, and the status of Micropuntia pulchella remains uncertain.
 The author of the study suggested it be recognized as Micropuntia pulchella, although it could be another species of Pereskiopsis.
-However, G. pulchella has deciduous leaves, unlike the persistent leaves characteristic of Pereskiopsis.
+However, M. pulchella has deciduous leaves, unlike the persistent leaves characteristic of Pereskiopsis.